What to expect with VYXEOS

-VYXEOS is given in 2 phases, known as induction and consolidation.
-Induction is the first phase of treatment, used to control the disease and reduce the number of leukemia cells (blasts) to achieve remission (a decrease in or disappearance of signs and symptoms of cancer).
-Consolidation is given to maintain remission and decrease the number of any remaining blasts.
+VYXEOS is given in phases known as induction and consolidation.
+Induction is the first phase of treatment, used to control the disease and reduce the number of blasts to achieve remission (a decrease in or disappearance of signs and symptoms of cancer).
+Consolidation is the next phase of treatment, used to maintain remission and decrease the number of remaining blasts.

 A full VYXEOS treatment course can consist of up to 2 cycles of induction and up to 2 cycles of consolidation.
 Your doctor will determine what is needed based on your progress.See more information about this dosing schedule.

 Why you might need multiple cycles of induction and consolidation during your treatment with VYXEOS

 Your VYXEOS dosing schedule is designed specifically for you by your healthcare team based on your progress at certain time points during treatment.

 Second consolidation cycles may be administered to ensure the disease remains controlled.

 What to tell your healthcare team before treatment with VYXEOS

 History of heart disease